MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
 For more information about how to use parameter sets, see [Cmdlet parameter sets](https://docs.microsoft.com/powershell/scripting/developer/cmdlet/cmdlet-parameter-sets).

-The `Set-SPWebApplication` cmdlet configures the Web application specified by the Identity parameter.
+The `Set-SPWebApplication` cmdlet configures the web application specified by the Identity parameter.
 For any settings that are zone-specific (for the Zone parameter set), the zone to configure must be provided.
 The provided zone must already exist.